Jack Owens is in his eightth season at Purdue, and fifth as associate head coach after being elevated to the position in August 2011.

 In four seasons at SIU under head coach Chris Lowery, who took over for Painter when the current Purdue head coach made the move to West Lafayette, Owens helped guide the Salukis to three more NCAA Tournament berths, a trip to the NCAA Sweet 16, a Missouri Valley Conference title and an appearance in the National Invitation Tournament.

-Combining Owens' time at both Southern Illinois and Purdue, he has coached in the postseason in 10-consecutive seasons, reaching eight NCAA Tournaments, including three Sweet 16s, and making one appearance in the NIT.
+Combining Owens’ time at both Southern Illinois and Purdue, he has reached the postseason in 10 of the last 11 seasons, reaching nine NCAA Tournaments, including three Sweet 16s, and making one appearance in the NIT.

 Prior to joining the SIU staff, Owens served as an assistant coach at his alma mater, Eastern Illinois, during the 2002-03 season, and spent the 2001-02 campaign as an assistant at Barton County Community College, which reached as high as No. 2 in the national polls during the season.
 Owens began his coaching career as an assistant at Howard Community College during the 2000-01 season, serving as the team’s interim head coach for a portion of the year.